 Crossband repeating is a procedure where the repeater and router are connected over one particular frequency band, but wireless devices are connected with the repeater's other frequency band.

-For example, if a wireless device is connected to a repeater using the 5 GHz frequency band, then the repeater uses the 2.4 GHz frequency band for the connection to the router.
-This does not result in speed loss because each frequency band uses its own transmitting and receiving unit; as a result, there is a continuous data flow.
+For example, if a wireless device is connected to a repeater via the 5 GHz frequency band, then the repeater uses the 2.4 GHz frequency band for the connection to the router.
+This does not cause speed loss because each frequency band uses its own transmitting and receiving unit; as a result, there is a continuous data flow.

 The FRITZ!WLAN Repeater takes it even a step further; in addition to the crossband repeating procedure, it can flexibly select the frequency band for the connection between the repeater and router; this way the best setting is automatically selected for the current transmission situation.